Young Athletes™

 Fee: No cost

-Other: An adult is required to chaperone and participate.
+Other: An adult is required to chaperone and participate and athletes must wear closed-toe shoes.
 A Unified Partner (child without an intellectual disability) of similar age to the Young Athlete is welcome, but not required.

 Note: There is no penalty for missing classes.
 We hope to see you as your schedule allows!